zype/zype.github.io/api_docs/subscriptions.md

 Parameter | Function | Type
 --------- | -------- | ----
-Subscription | A set of key value pairs that describe the Subscription.
-Needs to include consumer_id and plan_id. | Hash
+subscription | A set of key value pairs that describe the Subscription.
+Needs to include consumer_id and plan_id. | Hash consumer_id | The id of the consumer to be subscribed | String plan_id | The id of the plan the consumer is subscribing to | String

 #### Response
 201
 Content-Type: application/json

 <pre><code>{
-  "response":
-  {
+  "response": {
     {
       "_id": "54579a714c616e0389010000",
       "_keywords": [